Zylops/chameleon/README.md

 1. Enter the number of players.
 2. (Optional) Enter a category for the topic.
 3. Press **Start**.
-4. Each player views their role (topic or imposter) and passes the phone to the next player.
+4. Each player views their role (topic or chameleon) and passes the phone to the next player.
-5. At the end of the game, use the "Reveal the Imposter" button.
+5. At the end of the game, use the "Reveal the Chameleon" button.

 ## Customizing topic generation
 You can modify the prompt used for topic generation by editing the `prompt` variable in [`src/lib/index.js`](src/lib/index.js).